 At Roberts, we are committed to helping students meet the financial obligation to earn a degree and advance a career.
-Our Financial Aid Office works to assist all students in their effort to maximize financial aid.
+Our Office of Student Financial Services works to assist all students in their effort to maximize financial aid.
 Annually, Roberts awards financial assistance to over 75% of bachelor's completion and graduate students, which includes Federal and NYS aid.
 Contact your program counselor to see if you qualify for a scholarship.

 Tuition Assistance Opportunities